survivejs/webpack-book/manuscript/handling_styles/04_linting.md

 [stylelint](http://stylelint.io/) is a tool that allows linting.
 It can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).

-## Connecting Stylelint with *package.json*
+## Connecting stylelint with *package.json*

-To get started, install Stylelint as a development dependency:
+To get started, install stylelint as a development dependency:

 ```bash
 npm install stylelint --save-dev
 ```

-To connect Stylelint with npm and make it find our CSS files, adjust as follows:
+To connect stylelint with npm and make it find our CSS files, adjust as follows:

 **package.json**